-Some natural acne treatments may be helpful in reducing inflammation and reducing acne breakouts:
+Some natural treatments may be helpful in reducing acne inflammation and breakouts:

 - Tea tree oil.
-Gels containing 5 percent tea tree oil may be as effective as are lotions containing 5 percent benzoyl peroxide, although tea tree oil might work more slowly.
-Tea tree oil may cause a skin reaction known as contact dermatitis.
-There's also some concern that topical products containing tea tree oil might cause breast development in young boys.
-Don't use tea tree oil if you have acne rosacea because it can worsen symptoms.
+Gels containing at least 5 percent tea tree oil may be as effective as lotions containing 5 percent benzoyl peroxide, although tea tree oil might work more slowly.
+Possible side effects include minor itching, burning, redness and dryness.
+Tea tree oil should be used only topically.

 - Brewer's yeast.
-A specific strain of brewer's yeast, called CBS 5926, seems to help decrease acne.
-Brewer's yeast may cause migraines in susceptible people and may cause intestinal upset.
+A specific strain of brewer's yeast, called Hansen CBS, seems to help decrease acne when taken orally.
+It may cause gas (flatulence).

 Talk with your doctor about the pros and cons of specific treatments before you try them.